hmc-cs111-fall2015/picobot-XText/README.md

    `src-gen/empty.dot`.
 Open it and take a look!

 ## Validation

+_Note: you might want to also refer to the [third XText tutorial][Tutorial3], as you work on this part._

 We'll now add some code validation.
 In particular, we'll write a plugin to your IDE that checks a Picobot program for the following problems: